-- 3.93 The assessment of the future requirements for sports hall space in Rutland indicates that some additional sports hall space will be required up to 2036.
+3.89 The assessment of the future requirements for sports hall space in Rutland indicates that some additional sports hall space will be required up to 2036.
 Just over 2 badminton courts of demand will be generated by the residents of the new housing, which will be focussed mainly around Oakham and Uppingham.
+Overall however any increase in participation, estimated at 0.5% pa, will be balanced out by the aging population and the demand for sports hall space per 1000 will remain largely steady in the period up to 2036.
+The total additional demand for sports hall space therefore relates specifically to the needs of the new populations linked to the new housing.
+This suggests that there may be additional total demand the equivalent of 2 badminton courts by 2036.

-There will also need to be some additional provision to allow for an increase in participation at 0.5% per annum.
-This suggests that there may be additional total demand the equivalent of 4 badminton courts by 2036. - 3.94 With the level of current demand in Rutland estimated by Sport England's FPM modelling as being around 10 badminton courts, this would increase the total amount of demand to around 14 badminton courts by 2036.
-As there are currently 20 badminton courts in secure community use (Catmose, Uppingham Sports Centre and Oakham Enterprise Park), these facilities alone could potentially meet the needs of the community in terms of quantity, in the long term. - 3.95 Should the non-secure sports halls remain available to the community; the current picture of significant surplus provision is expected to remain. - 3.96 The key issue in the modelling is the distribution of the facilities, as there are no facilities within the Rutland boundary on the east side of the authority with secure community use.
+- 3.90 With the level of current demand in Rutland estimated by Sport England's FPM modelling as being around 10 badminton courts, this would increase the total amount of demand to around 12 badminton courts by 2036.
+As there are currently 20 badminton courts in secure community use (Catmose, Uppingham Sports Centre and Oakham Enterprise Park), these facilities alone could potentially meet the needs of the community in terms of quantity, in the long term. - 3.91 Should the non-secure sports halls remain available to the community; the current picture of significant surplus provision is expected to remain. - 3.92 The key issue in the modelling is the distribution of the facilities, as there are no facilities within the Rutland boundary on the east side of the authority with secure community use.
 There are however a number of sports hall sites in Stamford, including the recently opened Borderville facility.
 The lack of secure community use facilities on the east side of Rutland is not therefore a significant problem in practice, and is not a priority for action.